phalcon-orphanage/docs/en/tutorial-base.md

 ```
 <br/>

-Next we register a base URI so that all URIs generated by Phalcon include the "tutorial" folder we setup earlier.
+Next, we register a base URI so that all URIs generated by Phalcon include the "tutorial" folder we setup earlier.
 This will become important later on in this tutorial when we use the class `Phalcon\Tag` to generate a hyperlink.

 <br/>
 **public/index.php**